 - Business or company name

-- Bank details that you have permitted us to use on your behalf
+- Bank details that companies have permitted us to use for the purpose of invoicing

 - People who use our services, e.g. who subscribe to our newsletter or request a publication from us